 - Fuga Interna (ascent)

-composed in 2000 for performance by Philip Mead is one in a continuing series of relatively short works for piano, Fuga Interna, started in 1997 (and very much still in progress).
+Composed in 2000 for performance by Philip Mead, one of a series of relatively short works for piano, Fuga Interna, started in 1997.

 - Fuga Interna (begin)

-, composed in 2011, is the sixth piece in a series for piano, Fuga Interna, and the first to include a digital part, which also includes a text by myself about listening, learning to play the piano, age and memory.
+Composed in 2011, the sixth piece in a series for piano, Fuga Interna, and the first to include a digital part, which also includes a text by myself about listening, learning to play the piano, age and memory.